msgSAP/ovp/CreateInitialOVP.md

 # Create initial Overview Page

 ### 1. Create the Interface CDS View Entity ZRAPH_##_I_OVPFilter
-This CDS View Entity (together with its consumption view) represents the filter options for the Overviewpage.
+This CDS View Entity (together with its consumption view) represents the filter options for the Overview Page.
 We want to filter for the overall status and customers home country.

-As primary source for the CDS View Entity we use ZRAPH_##_I_TravelWDTP.
+As primary source for the CDS View Entity we use ZRAPH\_##\_I\_TravelWDTP`.
 To get access to the customers home country, we need the data of /DMO/I_Customer.
 This view entity could be joined in here, but we already have an association to it defined and exposed in ZRAPH_##_I_TravelWDTP.
 So, find and use this association.